nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 export default {
   async asyncData ({ $content, params }) {
     const article = await $content('articles', params.slug).fetch()

-    return {
+    return { article }
-      article
   }
 }
-}
 </script>
 ```

-We can now display this content by using the `<nuxt-content />` component and passing in the variable we returned into our document prop.
+Let's display our content by using `<nuxt-content />` component by passing in the variable we returned into the `document` prop.
 In this example we have wrapped it in a HTML article tag as it is better semantic HTML but you can use a div or another HTML tag if you prefer.

 `pages/blog/_slug.vue`